 To connect to your WiFi you'll need to have the following ready:

-- Make sure that your modem is on and the Wifi light is showing (if the Wifi light is off, you'll need to connect to the modem using a network cable and login to enable your Wifi).
+- Make sure that your modem is on and the WiFi light is showing (if the WiFi light is off, you'll need to connect to the router using a Ethernet cable and login into router to enable your WiFi).

 - A computer, laptop or other device with a built-in WiFi adapter or a plugin USB WiFi adapter (available from all good computer stores).